How To Flip A House: A Complete Guide For Beginners

 For your first flip, choose Class B and Class C neighborhoods.
 They’re more affordable and move faster than the high-end homes in Class A, and they don’t come with the potential problems of homes in Class D.

 When you’re working with a real estate agent who knows the area, you can pinpoint neighborhoods that have potential.
 Maybe a Class C neighborhood is about to get a big investment from the city, or a major employer or a university is growing nearby.
 Knowing about these outside factors ahead of time can create an opportunity for you to profit.

 Before you even consider a purchase, you’re going to need the money to flip the house.
 If possible, purchase the property in cash.
 This will save you from accruing debt and paying interest on the house before it sells.

 If you don’t have the cash laying around to outright buy a house, you could consider pooling money with friends and family to buy it.
-There’s also crowdfunding sites like FundThatFlip.com that offer ways for you to get your flip funded by investors.
+There are also some crowdfunding sites, like FundThatFlip.com, that offer ways for you to get your flip funded by investors.

 If that sounds too risky to you, there are other ways to finance your flip.
 Keep in mind that most mortgage products aren’t offered for house flipping.
 Banks are interested in profiting from you paying off your mortgage over a long period, not in getting into the risky business of house flipping.
 You’re going to have to finance your flip another way.

 Here are a few ways to finance your purchase: